JGarnica22/PSlab/HowTo's/Howto_Submit_Sequencing_data_to_GEO.md

 #### Uploading your submission
 There are two steps for submission:

 1. Transfer all your files to the GEO FTP server as indicated [here](https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html).
+We recommend using a program like **FileZilla** to transfer the data to the FTP repository.
 2. After the FTP transfer is complete, notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/).